ietf-wg-nmop/Logistic/IAB Workshop.md

 needs -- these include RIPE, NANOG, APRICOT, AutoConn, etc.

-Under this effort, we expect to stimulate an outreach effort to attract opinions and interest by visiting these other venues and running virtual sessions.
+Under this effort, we expect to stimulate an outreach effort to attract opinions and interest by visiting these other venues (e.g., NANOG,TMF multi-SDO initiative，MEF, ONUG, MPLS congress) and running virtual sessions.
 This series of outreaches will be concluded by a final virtual session, tentatively organized in December 2024, where we will summarize the findings.